ProjectEzenity/TAC/README.md

    - If the token expires, it is refreshed automatically using the refresh token.
 6. **Output Generation**:
    - Results are saved in JSON, Excel, and XML formats for easy reference.
+7. **Unit Tests**:
+   - Tests validate the functionality of key components to ensure reliability.

 ## **Usage**